combat writing badge

 UNLIMBER :

 to make ready for use or action, as to detach a gun from its carrier, or to set a limbered gun into battery; compare LIMBER, see IN-BATTERY, ARTY.
-Also, to prepare for action, as to unsling or unshoulder infantry arms; see COMBAT LOADED, LOCK 'n' LOAD, OP TEMPO, MISSION READY, GOOD TO GO, SADDLE-UP, MOVE OUT, BATTAILOUS.
+Also, to prepare for action, as to unsling or unshoulder infantry SMALL ARMS; see COMBAT LOADED, LOCK 'n' LOAD, OP TEMPO, MISSION READY, GOOD TO GO, SADDLE-UP, MOVE OUT, HOOPLA, BATTAILOUS.

 UNODIR :

 UNless Otherwise DIRected, a contingent order.
-See OFF THE RESERVATION, WIGGLE ROOM, VFR DIRECT, CHECKING THE DICTIONARY, SCRIPTURES, ORDER, COMBAT EFFECTIVE.
+See OFF THE RESERVATION, OUTSIDE THE WIRE, WIGGLE ROOM, VFR DIRECT, CHECKING THE DICTIONARY, SCRIPTURES, ORDER, COMBAT EFFECTIVE.

 UNPFK / UNPIK :